wangyuguan/subspace_MoM/README.md

 The reproducible code for the results in the paper is provided in the `examples/` folder.

-**Authors:** Jeremy Hoskins, Yuehaw Khoo, Oscar Mickelin, Amit Singer, and Yuguan Wang
+**Paper authors:** Jeremy Hoskins, Yuehaw Khoo, Oscar Mickelin, Amit Singer, and Yuguan Wang
 **Version:** 2.0
 **Release Date:** June 30, 2025
 **Language:** Python 3.13.2